powsybl/powsybl-dynawo/docs/dynamic_simulation/event-models-configuration.md

 In the following examples the array will be omitted.

 ## Event Model
-- All the models share three attributes:
+All the models share three attributes:
 - `modelName`: refers to the event model library used in Dynawo (used as a keyword in Groovy script).
 - `staticId`: identifies the equipment affected by the event.
 - `startTime`: defines when the event starts.

 ### Disconnect
-Disconnects a bus, a branch, an injection or an HVDC line.
+Disconnects:
+- bus
+- branch
+- injection
+- HVDC line

 With specific attributes:
 - `disconnectOnly`: optional attribute that specifies the side to disconnect for Branch or HVDC (by default both sides are disconnected)